CarlosDeO/Autofix/README.md

 # AutoFix

 <h2>DESCRIPTION</h2>
 AutoFix is a web application that is intended for mechanics to keep a log of all of their client's cars.
-Aswell the auto repairs that belong to each car.
+As well as the auto repairs that belong to each car.
 AutoFix is also useful for those car enthusiasts who love to keep track of the maintenance of their car.

 <h2>FUNCTIONALITY</h2>
 <p>This app's functionality includes:</p>